 7. You Only Avoid The Obvious Sugary Stuff

 Saying no to dessert is a very wise thing to do.
 But don’t forget the not-so- obvious things that we think don’t have much sugar.
 The barbecue sauce you use, for instance.
 And not to mention the low-fat yogurt you picked up yesterday.
-It might be a good idea to
+It might be a good idea to stay away from processed food and opt for real food instead.

 8. You Feel You’re Missing Out On A Lot